pkuzan/aws-basics/lab/aws-basics.md

 * Select Provisioned products list
 * Click on your Auto Scaling Group, it will be named ${your-sid}-asg
 * In the Outputs section locate the key named CloudformationStackARN
-* The value of the is a link, click on it
+* The value is a link, click on it
    * You'll now be navigated to the CloudFormation Stack that Service Catalog created
 * Expand the Resources section
 * Locate the resource with a Logical ID of AutoScalingGroup